-Public Holidays in Australia 2025 – National & Regional Calendar
+Public Holidays in Australia 2026 – National, State & Public Holidays

 Overview of Public Holidays in Australia

-Public holidays in Australia are categorized as national (public) holidays and state or territory holidays.
-National holidays are observed across the entire country, while regional holidays vary between states and territories.
-Most businesses, schools, and government offices close on these days, though essential services and hospitality venues often remain open.
+Australia’s public holidays fall into two categories: national public holidays and state or territory holidays.
+National holidays apply across the entire country, while additional holidays vary by state or territory.
+Government agencies, schools, and many private businesses close on these dates, though essential services and hospitality venues typically operate with adjusted hours.

 List of National Public Holidays in Australia (2025)